srinivas-quan/LTNODE/README.md

-The following is developed on the top of https://github.com/cambridge-mlg/DUN
+Our models are developed using the existing code from https://github.com/cambridge-mlg/DUN

 The code from https://github.com/juntang-zhuang/torch_ACA is used to train our models using Dopri5 numerical method.

-Train the models on all the datasets with different seed values(0,1,2,3,4)

 1. Install the required packages provided in requirements.txt file